l2iterative/alternative-serde0/README.md

 }
 ```

-The idea is to implement a different derivation strategy that does not derive `Vec<T>` for any serializable `T`, and
+The idea is to implement a different implementation strategy that does not apply a generic rule to `Vec<T>` (for any serializable `T`), and
-ask the developer to switch between these two strategies.
+asks the developer to switch between these two strategies.
 There are a few problems with this approach:
 - It requires developers to modify the layers and layers of abstractions.
 If a developer uses four crates---A, B, C,
 D---A depends on B, B depends on C, C depends on D, and D uses `Vec<u8>`, the developer needs to go all the way down to
 D to change the definitions of its data structures.
 This can cause compatibility issues with the rest of the system.